 From the producers of Helping Babies from the Bench: Using the Science of Early Childhood Development in Court.
 The Safe Babies Court Teams Project is excited to announce the release of a newly revised DVD edition (February 2012) that features a fresh look at the Safe Babies Court Teams initiative in a 19-minute segment.
 The groundbreaking illustration of the “Still Face Experiment” narrated by developmental and clinical psychologist Dr. Ed Tronick of Boston Children’s Hospital, strikingly illustrates the immediate negative reaction neglect has on the developing brain of very young children.
 Updates also include three additional areas focusing on parents of maltreated infants and toddlers (9-minute segment), planning the transition to foster care at removal (13-minute segment), and understanding the complexities of Fetal Alcohol Spectrum Disorders (FASD) in young children (16-minute segment).

-This product will be available for purchase on the ZERO TO THREE Bookstore soon, click here.
+This product is available for purchase at the ZERO TO THREE Bookstore.
+To order it, click here.

 • Helping Babies from the Bench: Using the Science of Early Childhood Development in Court is no longer available for ordering.